Chapter 8: Q30E (page 536)

 All the tools & learning materials you need for study success - in one app.

 Find a closed form for the generating function for each of these sequences.
-(Assume a general form for the terms of the sequence, using the most obvious choice of such a sequence.)
+(For each sequence, use the most obvious choice of a sequence that follows the pattern of the initial terms listed.)

 What do you think about this solution?